HIMANSHUMOURYADTU/MITRA/README.md

 ## Usage

 - Open the app on your device.
-- Grant camera and notification permissions.
+- Grant storage,microphone and location permissions.
-- Start monitoring by clicking the "Start Surveillance" button.
+- Start monitoring by clicking the "Start" button.
+- There are two options one for speed and one for frequency
+- You can detect either frequency or speed at a time.
+- You can select you orange and red level according to your need.
-- When motion is detected, you will receive an alert notification.
+- When sound is detected, pop up video will open which will play until you close that window.
-- View captured footage in the logs section.
+- View videos in the logs section.

 ## Folder Structure